cylead/storytelling-with-data-reproduced-by-tableau/README.md

 ### Tricks

 * In Tableau, the rankings are labeled to every bar.
-To only label our service, we need to first choose “Never Show” in right-click -> Mark Label, then choose “Always Show” one by one.
+To only label our business, we need to first choose “Never Show” in right-click -> Mark Label, then choose “Always Show” one by one.

 ### Figure 3.19<a name="fig3.19"></a>